 Unlike some countries, Japanese credit cards also have multiple payment choices when you buy something.
 You can choose the payment system that you want to use on the day that you make the purchase (often at the register).

-One method is called a one-time charge (iikatsu barai), which means you pay the amount you charged back in full with zero interest the next month.
+One method is called a one-time charge (ikkatsu barai), which means you pay the amount you charged back in full with zero interest the next month.
 Or you can choose to break the purchase into multiple payments over many months (similar to a revolving credit system).

 If you plan to use your foreign credit card in Japan, it will work just fine.

-Visa, MasterCard, and JCB are typically accepted everywhere with the exception of small bars and cash-only establishments that still exist.
+Visa, Mastercard, and JCB are typically accepted everywhere, with the exception of small bars and cash-only establishments that still exist.

 American Express is seldom accepted at stores in Japan due to its high fees.